Think back to when you were a kid, dreaming of making music for the rest of your life.

 And this digital music revolution isn’t slowing down.

-Easily, the most popular music streaming app of the bunch is Spotify.
-Boasting an impressive 180 million users, it’s even credited with launching the career of Grammy Award-winning artist, Lorde.
+Easily, the most famous music streaming app of the bunch is Spotify – boasting an impressive 180 million users, it’s even credited with launching the career of Grammy Award-winning artist Lorde.

 Could you be an upload away from turning your dream into a reality?
 Is Spotify the right platform for you and your music?

 Also, this article is for musician’s, not for music fans uploading their music collection for listening purposes.

 How to directly upload your music to Spotify

 Spotify had an attempt at making it easy for artists to upload their music quickly.
 The idea was you didn’t have to go through music distributors, like Label Grid, and instead, you could upload to Spotify directly.